FIRE FIGHTERS involved in last week’s mercury scare can so far breathe a sigh of relief after further testing of equipment has shown negative results.

 Four trucks from each station were immediately taken offline, an industrial hygienist brought in and affected members invited to undergo a medical screening.

-Country Fire Authority southeast regional commander Bryan Russell said all four fire trucks from Traralgon and two from Morwell had returned to use as of yesterday afternoon.
+Country Fire Authority southeast regional commander Bryan Russell said all fire trucks from Traralgon would return to use, while the hygienist would complete testing in Morwell today.

 “We will still be doing medical screenings with our fire fighters to make sure everyone is alright,” Mr Russell said.